 Prepare your yard.

 Evolve your landscaping—choosing stone for patios, for example, and low-lying ground covers for plantings—to create a defensible perimeter immediately around the house.
 Keep your yard and gutters free of flammable debris.
-(AAA House Manager may be able to take care of this for you, along with many other household chores.)
 Make sure plants are well-watered and trimmed, your lawns mowed; dispose of any yard waste as quickly as possible.
 Trees should be pruned so the lowest branches are at least 6 feet from the ground.
 Situate firewood piles at least 30 feet from your home.

 Check your insurance.